Skip to content

 Short-term cleaning convenience is helpful.
 Long-term usability is essential.

-Over time, litter box maintenance can become frustrating if design works against the user.
+Over time, litter box maintenance can become frustrating if the design works against the user.
 Awkward reach, hidden corners, and unstable placement create friction.
 That friction often leads to delayed cleaning or rushed maintenance.

 How Cleaning Workflow Changes With Better Design